Shinjuku, Matsuki Bakery

 "What's that?" asked Suzie.

-Suzie turned away from her brother to face a couch once more, where she found Terriermon, who she had left on his head, standing upright with his arms behind his back.
+Suzie turned away from her brother to face the couch once more, where she found Terriermon, who she had left on his head, standing upright with his arms behind his back.
 She gasped, but after a moment her face had a look of pure joy, as if it was Christmas morning.

 "Yup," said Terriermon, "I'm not a doll Suzie!
 I'm a lean, mean, digi-machine!
 Not Princess Pretty Pants.
 Although that does have a nice ring to it."